sentinelgrowthdao/casanode-os/README.md

 ## Support and Troubleshooting

 For any questions or issues, please refer to the documentation or open an issue on the GitHub repository.

+## License

+This project is licensed under the GPL v3 License - see the LICENSE file for details.